urbaninfolab/FireIncidentBackend/README.md

 Please note that due to some outages, we are missing data for a few days out of the year of 2022.
 Please keep this in mind when using the data.

+## Validation

+Please see the [validation branch](https://github.com/urbaninfolab/FireIncidentBackend/tree/validation) for the current case study validation of our model with 72.7% accuracy.
+Other methods are welcome!

 # Contributors

 The Fire and Smoke Digital Twin Backend is a collaborative project by the [Urban Information Lab](https://sites.utexas.edu/uil) and numerous other contributors.
 We extend our heartfelt thanks to all those involved for their time and dedication.
 A complete list of these remarkable contributors can be found [here](https://github.com/urbaninfolab/FireIncidentBackend/collaborators).